TobiWestermann/OutOfPhase/README.md

 * resizable GUI
 * saving/loading of plugin state (with GUI size)
 * keyboard  + pitch-wheel and modulation-wheel (midi insert and display)
+* Access to Version Number given in CMakeLists.txt
 * a template plugin cpp and h for easy start (named YourPluginName.cpp and h).

 ## Usage